Silas Bent: Career

 Bent began his newspaper work in 1900 in Louisville, Kentucky, working for the Louisville Herald.
 After three years he moved to St. Louis and joined the staff of the St. Louis Post-Dispatch as reporter and assistant editor.
 He was appointed assistant professor of theory and practice of journalism at the University of Missouri School of Journalism in Columbia, Missouri when the school was opened in 1908, but resigned his position in February 1909 to return to the Post-Dispatch.
 Later, he did publicity work in Chicago and then spent 13 years in New York City.
-As a freelance writer, Bent contributed articles to The New York Times, Harper's Weekly and The Atlantic, among others.
+As a freelance writer, Bent contributed articles to The New York Times, Harper's Weekly and The Atlantic, and Reedy's Mirror, among others.

 In one story, Journalism and Morality, published in The Atlantic in 1926, Bent decried the yellow journalism published in newspapers and referred to the war between Joseph Pulitzer's New York World and William Randolph Hearst's New York Journal.
 Bent spoke to the lack of credibility in journalism and how "reader's got so they didn't believe what they read," writing "faking didn't pay."
 Bent was writing about the frustration that many journalists felt at that time.

 Bent's most famous work is Ballyhoo: The Voice of the Press (1927), a critical survey of newspaper practices; he also wrote Strange Bedfellows (1928), a book on contemporary political leaders; Justice Oliver Wendell Holmes: A Biography (The Vanguard Press, 1932); and Buchanan of "The Press", a Novel (The Vanguard Press, 1932), a novel about a reporter's career set in St. Louis.
 He died in 1945 and is buried in Bowling Green, Kentucky.